rest-for-physics/framework/CONTRIBUTING.md

 Small changes to the code, i.e. bug fixes, new class methods, new processes, etc, can be directly pushed to the `development branch`.
-While, major changes taking place in longer development periods, i.e. days or weeks, should be contributed in an independent branch for future merge to the `development branch`.
+While major changes taking place in longer development periods, i.e. days or weeks, should be contributed in an independent branch for future merge to the `development branch`.

 For details on branches usage refer to the [branches section](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)